dafny-lang/dafny/docs/_includes/Types.md

 * A trait or class may not redeclare M if it has a transitive parent that declares M and provides a body.
 * A trait may but need not provide a body if all its transitive parents that declare M do not declare a body.
+* A trait or class may not have more than one transitive parent that declares M with a body.
 * A class that has one or more transitive parents that declare M without a body and no transitive parent that declares M with a body must itself redeclare M with a body.
-* If a class or trait CT does not redeclare M because one of CT's direct parents P inherits M with a body (either declaring M with a body itself or having a transitive parent of P that does), then each of CT's direct parents must either not inherit M at all or inherit the same M with body that P does. include a specification.
+* Currently (and under debate), the following restriction applies:
+Consider the DAG of classes and traits ordered by the _extends_ relationship and ending in a given class or trait CT.
+For a declaration of member M in CT, consider each path in the DAG that begins with a class or trait other than CT and that declares M, ends with CT, and does not pass through any trait that also declares M.
+The set of that begin these paths are the
+_direct parent declarors_ of M in CT.
+The restriction is that if this set has two or more members, then there must be one element of the set for which all of the other elements are its transitive parents.

+The last restriction above is the current implementation.
+It effectively limits inheritance of a method M to a single "chain" of declarations and does not permit mixins.

+Each of any method declarations explicitly or implicitly includes a specification.
 In simple cases, those syntactially separate specifications will be copies of each other (up to renaming to take account of differing formal parameter names).
 However they need not be.
-The rule is that the specifications of M in a given class or trait must be _stronger_ than M's specifications in a transitive parent.
+The rule is that the specifications of M in a given class or trait must be _no weaker than_ M's specifications in a transitive parent.
-Here _stronger_ means that it
-must be permitted to call the subtype's M in the context of the supertype's M.
+Here _no weaker than_  means that it must be permitted to call the subtype's M in the context of the supertype's M.
 Stated differently, where P and C are a parent trait and a child class or trait, respectively,

 * C.M's `requires` clause must be implied by P.M's `requires` clause
-* C.M's `ensures` clause must imply by P.M's `ensures` clause
+* C.M's `ensures` clause must imply P.M's `ensures` clause
 * C.M's `reads` set must be a subset of P.M's `reads` set
 * C.M's `modifies` set must be a subset of P.M's `modifies` set
 * C.M's `decreases` expression must be smaller than or equal to P.M's `decreases` expression